 There is a picture going around the internet lately that you've likely seen.
 Heck, we even shared it ourselves!
-In the photo, a couple sits on the floor of a court room, between them a massive pile of Beanie Babies.
+In the photo, a couple sits on the floor in a court room, between them a massive pile of Beanie Babies.
 At the time the photo was taken, circa 1999, that pile represented a whole lot of money.
 In fact, it was worth so much money that the two people in the photo, a recently divorced couple, had to have a judge present while dividing up their collection.
 Nowadays that whole pile is probably worth $12.84.
 So what happened?

-These rabid collectors often would say "Well, these are going to be worth a fortune one day”.
+These rabid collectors often would say "Well, these are going to be worth a fortune one day!"
 As the hopes of selling a rare figure for over $10,000 dollars began to spread across the country, everyone and their mothers began collecting them.

 And it's easy to see why.
 Everyone has heard stories about million dollar comic books and other tales of collectors hitting the jackpot decades after purchasing something at a store.
 But what the collectors of Beanie Babies failed to see is that when an item is available in the millions and kept in great shape by a large number of people then, well, they typically aren't worth much later on.